Skip to content

 How does FTSE 100 open interest compare across exchanges?

-FTSE 100 (FTSE) open interest is broken down by exchange in the chart above, showing the total value of outstanding FTSE derivative contracts on each platform.
+The FTSE 100 (FTSE) open-interest chart shows the total value of outstanding FTSE derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the FTSE long/short ratio indicate?